preston/homeboy/README.md

 Updating All Your Git Clones
 ----
-When using the git updating options (see config file), homeboy assumes your have a single directory where you keep all your clones, such as ~/Developer/git.
+When using the git updating options (see config file), homeboy assumes you have a single directory where all your clones are kept, such as ~/Developer/git.
 Every subdirectory that looks like a git clone will have ‘git pull origin master’ run inside it.

 Copyright